ziruihao/passon/README.md

 ## Setup

+Git clone this repository locally.
 To get the project dev environment up and running, run `yarn install`.
+Frontend is currently connected to a Heroku hosted mongoDB database, so we wouldn't need to run backend locally.
+Simply run `expo start` to start an xcode simulator of iphone in order to run the app.
+If you ever want to make some test changes to backend, git clone `git@github.com:dartmouth-cs52-19S/project-api-passon.git` locally, and change the frontend code in Actions/index.js and Chat.js to localhost accordingly.
+Run `yarn start` in the api repository to start the server, then run `expo start` to start frontend.

 ## Deployment